 IS STEVE BANNON AN ANTI-SEMITE?

 On Figure 1 we see that Trump's Chief Strategist STEVE BANNON has PRESIDENT touching him in the column immediately left of his name.
 Trump knows that Bannon is not an anti-Semite.
 That doesn't mean that he never criticized us because we Jews are, like everyone else, not perfect.
 On this matrix TRUMP is at one skip less than STEVE BANNON.
 As is indicated in the open text crossing Steve Bannon's name, he will know that there is a discrimation made by the Lord between Israel (Jews) and others (like Egyptians who do not support President Al-Sisi).
-In following Trump's leadership Bannon will back the Jewish people over the Arabs when they stray from the path of peace.
+I originally wrote that in following Trump's leadership Bannon will back the Jewish people over the Arabs when they stray from the path of peace.
 However, for some reason Bannon chose to turn to liberal media to criticize Trump's policy toward China and North Korea.
 In looking at the same matrix that I published in November, 2016 I see that the word FIRED shares a letter vav with BANNON.
 I also see that a major problem with the President is at an ELS.
 The word is TWEET.

 Figure 1 above - How Steve Bannon is associated with President Trump in the Toarh Code.

 How Steve Bannon and Breitbart News Can Be Pro-Israel — and Anti-Semitic at the Same Time

 Breitbart News, the site chaired by Donald Trump chief strategist, Steve Bannon, is widely known as a platform for white nationalism and anti-Semitism.
 It is also brazenly Zionist, peddling a right wing perspective on Israel.